 In this introductory course, students will explore the basic techniques and history of photography.
 They will also discuss the requirements needed to be a proficient photographer in our contemporary society, including the proper purchase and care of equipment and materials for the current photographic artist.
 Formerly CART373.

+Course Fee: There is a fee associated with this course.
 Enrollment Comments: Acquisition of a digital camera, memory card, appropriate computer, and computer programs necessary for this course.

 ART331.
 Graphic Design I (3)